Text encoders bottleneck compositionality in contrastive vision-language models: Abstract

 \section{Abstract}

 Performant vision-language (VL) models like CLIP represent captions using a single vector.
 How much information about language is lost in this bottleneck?
 We first curate \dataname, a set of increasingly compositional image captions that VL models \emph{should} be able to capture (e.g., single object, to object+property, to multiple interacting objects).
 Then, we train \emph{text-only recovery probes} that aim to reconstruct captions from single-vector text representations produced by several VL models.
-This approach doesn't require images, allowing us to test on a broader range of scenes compared to prior work.
-We find that: 1) CLIP's text encoder falls short on object relationships, attribute-object association, counting, and negations; 2) some text encoders work significantly better than others; and 3) text-only recovery performance predicts multimodal matching performance on \evalname: a new evaluation benchmark we collect+release consisting of fine-grained compositional images/captions.
-Specifically --- our results suggest text-only recoverability is a necessary (but not sufficient) condition for modeling compositional factors in contrastive vision+language models.
-We release data+code.
+This approach does not require images, allowing us to test on a broader range of scenes compared to prior work.
+We find that: 1) CLIP's text encoder falls short on more compositional inputs, including object relationships, attribute-object association, counting, and negations; 2) some text encoders work significantly better than others; and 3) text-only recovery performance predicts multimodal matching performance on \evalname: a new evaluation benchmark we collect and release consisting of fine-grained compositional images and captions.
+Specifically, our results suggest text-only recoverability is a necessary (but not sufficient) condition for modeling compositional factors in contrastive VL models.
+We release our datasets and code.